melbournebioinformatics/MelBioInf_docs/docs/tutorials/longread_sv_calling/longread_sv_calling.md

 **Sort VCF output**

-Before continuing, we weill sort the variant calls so they are in coordinate order.
+Before continuing, we well sort the variant calls so they are in coordinate order.
 This will help us compare against the truth SV record for our simulated isolates (provided SV records are sorted by coordinate), and in future will allow us to view the variants using a genome browser.

 **Tool:** VCFsort